mariodavid/cuba-example-using-user-inbox/README.md

 ## Example functionality

-This example uses the Petclinic example project to demonstrate the capabilities of the user-inbox addon.
+This example uses the Petclinic example project to demonstrate the capabilities of the [user-inbox](https://github.com/mariodavid/cuba-component-user-inbox) add-on.

 ### 1. Manual Message sending